Open archaeology, open source?

 2.1 Open source

 Open source is a software development model that prioritizes transparent work processes.
 Initially driven by the idea that computer users should be free to understand and manipulate the software that they install on their computers (e.g., “free software”, as initially conceived by the Free Software Foundation), open source has become a means of collaborative software development (Kelty 2008: chapter 3, especially starting at page 99).
 By putting one’s code on the web without restriction on how it may be used or manipulated, this encourages creativity to flourish as people contribute to help improve the code base.
-Software thus emerges from the coordinated labour of worldwide volunteers, who shape the product according to the collective vision (see Kelty 2008 on the emacs saga for a quintessential example).
+Software thus emerges from the coordinated labour of worldwide volunteers, who shape the product according to the collective vision.
 An open code base may also be used to support alternative projects whose missions diverge from the original plan, and an entire project may be “forked”, or taken in a new direction if contributors are dissatisfied with how core developers run things.

 Open source has traditionally been referred to as being based on meritocratic principles (Raymond 1999, 39).
 A good test of whether a contribution should be included in a published software release is whether it is functional (Kelty 2008, 220).
 Moreover, with more eyes looking over a code base, it is easier to identify flaws with a contribution and flag potential bugs or security issues (Raymond 1999, 27–30).
 This is all done in the spirit of producing functional code, and in ideal circumstances faulty contributions will be corrected before inclusion.
 Personal ego is minimized in favour of co-creating stable and functional outcomes (Raymond 1999, 39–41).